eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 You are both a deterministic electrical system and a free agent, both a biological machine and a conscious being, both a collection of circuits and a unified self.
 These are not contradictions but different levels of description of the same remarkable reality.

-In our final chapter, we'll explore how information physics fits into the largest questions about reality, information, and the ultimate nature of existence itself.
+In our final chapter, we'll explore how information dynamics fits into the largest questions about reality, information, and the ultimate nature of existence itself.

 ---

 ## Philosophical Note

-The philosophical implications discussed in this chapter represent one perspective on the deep questions raised by information physics.
+The philosophical implications discussed in this chapter represent one perspective on the deep questions raised by information dynamics.
 These are complex issues with long histories in philosophy, neuroscience, and cognitive science.
 The electrical understanding of consciousness provides new tools for thinking about these questions, but it doesn't resolve all philosophical debates.
 Critical engagement with these ideas, including skeptical examination of their assumptions and implications, is essential for making progress on these fundamental questions about the nature of mind and reality.